Cardiac Rehabilitation Program

 - Individualized counseling as needed.

-Phase II is an outpatient maintenance program for patients in need of primary prevention (risk factor modification) and who are graduates of the Phase I program.
+Phase III is an outpatient maintenance program for patients in need of primary prevention (risk factor modification) and who are graduates of the Phase II program.

-The emphasis of Phase II is to effect and maintain lifestyle changes as well as physical conditioning.
+The emphasis of Phase III to effect and maintain lifestyle changes as well as physical conditioning.
 This program promotes an increase in independence and socialization.
 Patients exercise under the close supervision of highly skilled nurses, utilizing specialized heart monitoring equipment.
 Exercise programs are evaluated by trained staff; with individualized instruction offered in order to enhance compliance to changes in lifestyle and compliance with physician guidelines.
-Participation in continuing education is emphasized with patients receiving annual follow-up examinations using the treadmill, book analysis and anthropometric girth measurements.

-Each patient works with a rehabilitation team, which includes the following: medical director, nurse, physical therapist, dietitian, respiratory therapist, pharmacist and a social worker.
-The medical director acts as supervisor for the program and is also available to answer questions and advise as needed.
+Each patient works with a rehabilitation team, which includes the following: medical director, nurse, dietitian, respiratory therapist and other resources as needed.
+The medical director acts as supervisor for the program.
 Your primary physician receives frequent updates as to your progress in the program.

-During the Phase II program, the staff will review the report with you and will send a six-week report to your physician.
-Additional stress EKGs (conducted at 6 and 12 weeks), anthropometric and girth measurements and lifestyle evaluations are also used to measure progress.
+During the Phase II program, the staff will review your progress every 30 days and will send reports to your physician.
 An exit interview is provided to help you establish long-term lifestyle change goals, along with a maintenance conditioning program.

 Most insurance companies will pay 75 to 100 percent of Phase II rehabilitation.
-Phase II is also covered by Medicare.
 Phase III rehabilitation is available at a reasonable monthly fee.